adrian-rosario/node-react-udemy/README.md

 6. `skaffold dev`
 7. wait, the process takes a few minutes to complete
 8. get the ingress IP address
-9. apply that IP to the `/etc/hosts` file for the domain you want to subtitute, in this case, `ticketing.com`
+9. apply that IP locally to the `/etc/hosts` file for the domain you want to subtitute, in this case, `ticketing.com`

 ---